 From time to time, FB Advisor may enter into sub-advisory relationships with registered investment advisers that possess skills that FB Advisor believes will aid it in achieving our investment objectives.
 FB Advisor has engaged GDFM to act as our investment sub-adviser.
-GDFM will identify investment opportunities for us and will make investment recommendations for approval by FB Advisor, according to asset allocation, return expectations and other guidelines set by FB Advisor.
-GDFM is a Delaware limited liability company with principal offices located at 280 Park Avenue, New York, New York 10017.
+GDFM will assist FB Advisor with identifying investment opportunities and will make investment recommendations for approval by FB Advisor, according to asset allocation and other guidelines set by FB Advisor.
+GDFM is a Delaware limited liability company with principal offices located at 345 Park Avenue, New York, New York 10154.

-GDFM is a subsidiary of GSO, the global credit platform of The Blackstone Group L.P., a leading global alternative asset manager and provider of financial advisory services.
-GSO is one of the world's largest credit platforms in the alternative asset business with over \$23 billion in assets under management as of June 30, 2009.
-GDFM generally seeks to generate positive risk-adjusted returns for its investors by investing in a broad array of securities, including senior secured leveraged loans, high yield bonds, second lien secured loans and mezzanine debt.
+GDFM is a subsidiary of GSO Capital Partners LP, the global credit platform of The Blackstone Group L.P., a leading global alternative asset manager and provider of financial advisory services.
+We collectively refer to GDFM and GSO as well as affiliated entities that invest in assets similar to GSO and GDFM as the GSO Group.
+The GSO Group is one of the world's largest credit platforms in the alternative asset business with over \$25 billion in assets under management as of June 30, 2008.
+GDFM generally seeks to generate positive risk-adjusted returns for its investors by investing in a broad array of securities, including senior secured leveraged loans, high yield bonds, second lien loans and mezzanine securities.
 Its investment strategies revolve around a disciplined fundamental credit review process and are based on the belief that a deep understanding of companies and the industries in which they operate is critical to generating attractive total returns.